paragi/sphp/README.md

 ##Snappy PHP for node js
-A snappy PHP execution module / middleware
+A snappy PHP module / middleware.

 Features:
 * Middleware for node Express or stand alone php execution